jmwai/gemini-function-calling-codelab/Readme.md

 - setup (use this guide)
 - test gemini text generation.
-Try the code in `test_generate.py` You can run the code using python `python test_generate.py`
+Try the code in `test_generate.py`
 - trying a workaround.
 The code is in `workaround.py`
 - testing the currency api.
 The code is in `api.py`
 - Building the function.
 The code is in `function.py`